 Almost everyone has or will experience stress at some point in their lives.

 Stress in the short term is not necessarily bad for our health.
 Stress is a sign something is wrong and our bodies initiate a “fight or flight” response to indicate that we need to act now to resolve the issue, short term stress that we can deal with or we know will pass is a normal part of life.
 However recurrent and ongoing stress can be bad for your health.

-Stress is effecting more of us than usual right now, and the stress levels experienced are likely to be higher due to the impact of coronavirus - fear of contracting or spreading the virus, financial worries, or concern about separation from friends and family.
+Stress is effecting more of us and the stress levels experienced are likely to be higher due to the impact of coronavirus - fear of contracting or spreading the virus, financial worries, or concern about separation from friends and family still 2 years on.
 For anyone feelings stressed from these or other factors finding ways to reduce and manage it is important for our own health, and for those around us, to ensure our social and working relationships do not become affected.

 The problem with stress

 When stress occurs the body initiates a “fight or flight” response and stress hormones epinephrine, norepinephrine, and cortisol are produced.
 These hormones increase heart and breathing rates, blood pressure, and increase energy production.
 To conserve energy to combat the cause of stress the immune system is suppressed and your digestive system slows, which if ongoing for a long period has further detrimental effects for our health.